 ZIP code doesn't affect rate: Washington, D.C., does not allow insurance companies to charge based on ZIP code.
 That doesn't mean all companies charge the same price, though, only that the same driver pays the same rate whether he lives in Georgetown or in Anacostia.
 Insurers also may not increase your rates because of an accident that was not your fault.

-Harsh uninsured motorist fines: Fines for no insurance start with $150 for the first 30 days you are without coverage and then $7 for each additional uninsured day, up to a maximum of $2,500.
+Harsh uninsured motorist fines: Fines for driving without insurance start with $150 for the first 30 days you are without coverage and then $7 for each additional uninsured day, up to a maximum of $2,500.

 Uninsured motorist penalties for Washington, D.C.: You may be fined up to $500, be sentenced to 90 days in jail, your registration may be suspended and your plates confiscated.